DrewGlover05/SOFE3370-Final-Project-Group-13/README.md

 3. Before running the code, ensure that the whole file path referenced.
 The excel file must be in the same folder as the Linear Regression Model.

 For Example:

 df = pd.read_excel("C:\\FinalProjAlg\\PulseBat Dataset.xlsx")

+4. User is prompted with 'Enter SOH threshold value:', enter a threshold between 0-1.

+For example:

+Enter SOH threshold value: 0.7